Chamba Rumal: History

 Following Indian Independence, this art work lost its royal patronage, and quality deteriorated due to commercialization by making many cheaper varieties such as table cloths, cushion covers, clothing, and even various machine made items to compete in the market with cheaper similar work from other regions.

 To revive this art work, in the later part of 1970s, at the initiative of Usha Bhagat (a friend of Indira Gandhi), the DCC located the original designs of this art work from museums and collections, and women artists were then trained in this art work.
 As a result 16 designs have been recreated and quality restored.

+The foundation of traditional Chamba Rumal compositions is deeply rooted in the artistic contributions of hereditary Pahari artist families, notably the Gujarati Manikanth family.
+Master artists such as Prem Lal (b.
+1917) and Hans Raj (1958–2019) played a central role in conceptualizing and drawing the intricate master sketches (*rekhaankan*) on cloth—including early practices at the atelier of Master Mangu—as well as executing the fine embroidery itself.
+The family continues to preserve a rare repository of original historical rumals, master sketches, and traditional design layouts.

+Hans Raj played a pivotal role as an artist at Chamba’s Rang Mahal.
+His contribution spanned the entire process—from sketching on the 'Rumal' and selecting the right colors to supervising the embroiderers to ensure a flawless finished product.
+During that era, sketches were drawn by hand on *Rumals* ranging from small sizes to as large as 10 to 15 feet, without the use of any printing techniques.
+Some time ago, certain women received national awards for Chamba Rumal embroidery; the sketches on those specific *Rumals* had been created by Hans Raj.

+Mahabharat, Gaddi Gaddan, Shiv Parvati, Radha Krishan, Ganesha etc are some of famous rumal's design by Hans Raj.

 Lalita Vakil was awarded the Nari Shakti Puraskar award for her work in helping to revive the art by organising courses.
 The "2018" award was made in the Presidential Palace by the President of India.

 Process

 Known as a "needle wonder" Chamba Rumal is now made in square and rectangular shapes.
 The materials used still consist of muslin, malmal, khaddar (a coarse fabric), fine charcoal or brush, and silk threads without knots.
 Using a double satin stitch for the embroidery, both faces of the cloth are concurrently stitched by a forward and backward technique to maintain uniformity of design on both faces of the rumal.
 After completing the embroidery, the fabric is stitched with a border of about 2 to 4 inches on all sides.